lilyinstarlight/overlay/README.md

 Overlay
 =======
 This is my Portage overlay where I dump all of the packages I create or modify.
+If anything is out of date or doesn't build on your system, create a [new issue](https://github.com/fkmclane/overlay/issues/new) and attach a copy of the build log from a [pastebin](http://pastebin.com/).

 Installation
 ------------